steveblue/angular-5-closure-lazy-example/README.md

 --process_common_js_modules
 ```

-In @angular 4.x this works, but with 5.0.0-rc.0 `--js_module_root` can no longer be specified:
+In @angular 4.x this works, but with 5.0.0-rc.0 and the closure compiler fork `--js_module_root` can no longer be specified:

 ```